50North4West/MSFS-G36-Improvement-Mod/README.md

 **Engine & Fuel system**
 * Completely overhauled engine parameters: realistic fuel flow, mixture-EGT interaction, engine performance at all pressure altitudes.
 * Simulation of the electric fuel pump
-* More advanced simulation of engine startup:
+* More advanced simulation of engine start-up:
   - Cold starts: correct use of the fuel pump, throttle and mixture required depending on engine and ambient temperature
   - Under some conditions, idling the engine too soon after start may cause it to quit.
   - Flooded engine: pumping too much fuel to the engine may cause it to ignite slower or not at all.